ByWzN/Fetchy/README.md

-# Fetchy
+# Fetchy 🚀

-A modern, local offline media downloader for Android.
+A modern, offline media downloader for Android.

-Fetchy uses **yt-dlp** and **FFmpeg** to fetch and process media from supported platforms, with everything handled locally on your device.
+Fetchy lets you download video and audio from supported platforms with plenty of quality, format, and download options — while keeping your files and sessions stored locally on your device.

-## Features
+## ✨ Features

-- Video and audio downloads
-- Quality and format selection
+- 🎬 **Video downloads** with multiple quality and format options
-- Download history
+- 🎵 **Audio downloads** with different formats and conversion options
+- ⚙️ **Flexible download settings** with more control over how your media is saved
+- 🖼️ **Metadata & artwork** support for audio downloads
+- 🎞️ **FPS, subtitles & no-audio options** for video downloads
+- 📊 **Detailed download progress** with percentage, size and speed
+- 📥 **Download history** to keep track of everything you've downloaded
+- 🔎 **Search your history** to quickly find previous downloads
+- 🗂️ **History filters** to organize and find downloads more easily
+- ♻️ **Duplicate detection** to help avoid downloading the same media again
-- Custom download locations
+- 📁 **Custom download locations** with flexible storage options
+- 🔐 **Connected sessions** for platforms that require sign-in
-- Session / `cookies.txt` support
+- 🍪 **`cookies.txt` import** for advanced session support
-- Built-in diagnostics
+- 🩺 **Error Information Center** with simple explanations and technical details
+- 🔬 **Diagnostics & Limitations** for advanced users and developers
-- English + Arabic with RTL support
+- 🌍 **English + Arabic** with full RTL support
+- 🔄 **GitHub-based in-app updates**
-- Quick Fetch — coming soon
+- ⚡ **Quick Fetch** — coming soon

-## Supported platforms
+## 🌐 Supported Platforms

 Fetchy currently supports sources such as: